 This was appropriate here, the Fourth Appellate District explained, because a conspiracy involves “the division of labor inherent in a group association encourages, as here, the selection of more elaborate and ambitious goals and to increase the likelihood that the scheme will be successful.
 Moreover, the moral support of the group is seen as strengthening the perseverance of each member of the conspiracy, thereby acting to discourage any reevaluation of the decision to commit the offense which a single offender may undertake.”
 Tatman, supra, at p.
 8.

-Moreover, here, Mr. Bueno orchestrated involving his wife for access to a cellular telephone and his conviction for conspiracy to violate Penal Code § 4576(a) was affirmed, despite his being the one who received the illegal cell phone.
+Moreover, here, Mr. Bueno orchestrated a scheme involving his wife for access to a cellular telephone and his conviction for conspiracy to violate Penal Code § 4576(a) was affirmed, despite his being the one who received the illegal cell phone.

 We regard this summary as a bit of a cautionary tale to anyone in prison thinking about arranging to possess a cell phone in prison.
 He or she may not just face a 90-day loss of custody credit as is commonly understood.